abpframework/abp/docs/en/Entity-Framework-Core-Migrations.md

 #### Discussion of an Alternative Scenario: Every Module Manages Its Own Migration Path

-As mentioned before, `.EntityFrameworkCore.DbMigrations` merges all the database mappings of all the modules (plus your application's mappings) to create a unified migration path.
+As mentioned before, `.EntityFrameworkCore` merges all the database mappings of all the modules (plus your application's mappings) to create a unified migration path.

 An alternative approach would be to allow each module to have its own migrations to maintain its database tables.
 While it seems more module in the beginning, it has some important drawbacks: